Animas River

+The river has experienced numerous catastrophes due to the mining nearby, the largest being the 2015 Gold King Mine waste water spill.

 Name

 Spanish explorer Juan Maria de Rivera of Santa Fe recorded the name "Rio de las Animas" (in English, River of Souls) in 1765.
 One theory is that the full name of the river was once "Rio de las Animas Perdidas" (River of Lost Souls) commemorating people who died in the river.
 A handful of commentators (3) have suggested that the origin of this river's name is confused name with the Purgatoire River of southeastern Colorado.

 Watershed

 The Animas River rises high in San Juan Mountains of Colorado at the confluence of the West and North forks at the ghost town of Animas Forks and flows south past the ghost towns of Eureka and Howardsville.
 At Silverton, the river flows into the Animas Canyon.
 The Durango and Silverton Narrow gauge railroad follows the river through the canyon to Durango.
 From Durango the river flows south into New Mexico through the town of Aztec to its confluence with the San Juan River at Farmington.
 The only major tributary of the Animas River is the Florida River which converges just north of the Colorado–New Mexico border.